Fecal Microbiota Transplants (FMT)

 A few things to keep in mind when looking for a donor:

-• There are differences between everything - sex, race, ethnicity, lifestyle, location, etc. There is no evidence those differences (other than health-related ones, such as healthy diet and healthy lifestyle) matter for safety nor efficacy.
+- There are differences between everything -- sex, race, ethnicity, lifestyle, location, etc. There is little to no evidence those differences (other than health-related ones, such as healthy diet and healthy lifestyle) matter for safety or efficacy.
 Current evidence supports universal donors.
-Example for sex.
+The Impact factors and Donor-recipient matching sections have more info.

 What healthy poop looks like: Bristol stool chart.